-Dog training for separation anxiety will desensitize your dog to being left alone.
-By desensitizing you are in fact, training your dog to be less "sensitive" to being alone and teaching them how to behave when they are.
+Dog training for separation anxiety involves teaching your dog that it's OK to be left alone.
+The process is known as to "desensitize" and basically means you're training your dog to be less "sensitive" to being alone and teaching them how to behave when they are.

 Although training is crucial to modifying your dog's behavior, you can also try some great methods that reduce stress and relieve boredom for dogs that suffer from separation anxiety.